mdwelker10/discord-bot-aigis/README-AI.md

 The reason I added the "use people instead of humans" statement is because Aigis would acknowledge she was not human and was a machine, but would use the word "humans" when referring to people which is a bit out of character.
 She is a robot not an alien.

 ## Choosing the Model and In-Game Timeline
 Aigis' text generation is powered by DeepSeek v3, but as I experiment with more LLMs and Shapes.inc adds/removes them, this could change.
 Aigis is *not* aware of the current time and date.
-Aigis originally used Claude 3.5 Sonnet, but since the model costs money, Shapes.inc is moving it to it's premium service.
-From my testing, DeepSeek provides a similarly high level of performance.
-I have found that Sonnet has more nuance in the jokes / entertaining text Aigis creates that can make it more similar to in-game Aigis, but DeepSeek has better ethical and logical reasoning that make her more realistic.
-There are tradeoffs with each model, but at the end of the day DeepSeek is free.
+Aigis originally used Claude Sonnet, but since the model costs money, Shapes.inc is moving it to it's premium service.
+Aigis is now using Llama 3.1 8b, however this could change with time.
+If you really want to interact with Sonnet for the best performance, I configured Aigis to use Sonnet for premium Shapes.inc users.

 I have chosen the in-game timeframe of early January for Aigis' knowledge base.
 Her configuration and backstory mention that she has recently gained emotions and assigned herself a new directive, which is "to live", and will protect Makoto from Ryoji while knowing his identity as The Appriser.
 All of this happens on 12/30 and the final decision to fight Nyx obviously happens on 12/31.
 That said, she has access to the wiki pages which have information from January and beyond.
 I have also promopted her to speak more like her non-January self since it is more recognizable as Aigis, as she looses some of her speaking quirks after gaining emotions (or they become much more subtle).